Purpose

 |---|---|---|

-| alter_option | ADD [COLUMN] | Adds a column.
-You can add a generated column. |
+| alter_option | ADD [COLUMN] | Adds a column, including generated columns. |

-| [FIRST | BEFORE | AFTER column_name] | Specifies the added column as the first column of the table or to be located before or after the column specified by column_name.
-Currently, OceanBase Database allows you to specify the position of a column only in the ADD COLUMN syntax. |
+| [FIRST | BEFORE | AFTER column_name] | Specifies the position of the new column as the first column in the table or before/after the column_name column.
+Currently, OceanBase Database only supports setting the column position in the ADD COLUMN syntax. |

 |

-| ADD {INDEX | KEY} | Adds an index on the table. | |
+| ADD {INDEX | KEY} | Adds an index to the table. | |

-| ADD [CONSTRAINT UNIQUE [INDEX | KEY] | Adds a UNIQUE constraint. | |
+| ADD [CONSTRAINT UNIQUE [INDEX | KEY] | Adds a unique constraint. | |

 | ADD FOREIGN KEY | Adds a foreign key.
-If you do not specify the name of the foreign key, it will be named in the format of table name + OBFK + time when the foreign key was created.
-For example, the foreign key created for Table t1 at 00:00:00 on August 1, 2021 is named t1_OBFK_1627747200000000.
-A foreign key enables one table (child table) to reference data from another table (parent table).
-When an UPDATE or a DELETE operation affects a key value in the parent table that has matching rows in the child table, the result depends on the referential action specified in the ON UPDATE or ON DELETE clause.
-Valid referential actions:
+If you do not specify the foreign key name, it will be named with the table name + OBFK + the creation time.
+For example, the foreign key created for the t1 table on August 1, 2021, 00:00:00 is named t1_OBFK_1627747200000000.
+A foreign key allows cross-referencing related data across tables.
+When an UPDATE or DELETE operation affects the key values in the parent table that match the rows in the child table, the result depends on the ON UPDATE and ON DELETE clauses of the reference operation:

-SET DEFAULT action is also supported.
+SET DEFAULT operation is supported.

 |

 | ADD PRIMARY KEY | Adds a primary key.
 You can specify one or more columns as the primary key.
-If you specify multiple columns, they will form a composite primary key. | |
+If multiple columns are specified, they form a composite primary key. | |

 | ADD [PARTITION] | Adds a partition to a partitioned table. | |

-| ALTER INDEX | Specifies whether an index is visible.
-When the status of an index is INVISIBLE, the SQL optimizer will not select this index. |
+| ALTER INDEX | Modifies the visibility of an index.
+When the index status is INVISIBLE, the SQL optimizer will not select this index. |

 |

-| key_part | Creates a normal or function-based index. | |
+| key_part | Creates a (function) index. | |

 |

 | CHECK | Modifies the CHECK constraint.
-The following operations are supported:
+Supported operations:

 |